PySimpleGUI/PySimpleGUI/README.md

 ### Performing an upgrade

-This command will also install needed modules like rsa from PyPI automatically
+This command will also install needed modules like rsa from PyPI automatically!

 The basic install/upgrade command **was**: